 Kepler catalyzed the search for life…knowing that the nearest potentially habitable planet is within 10 light years and that there are literally billions of potentially habitable worlds in our galaxy alone, you can’t help wondering how many living worlds are out there.

-JWST, Exoplanets, and the Hunt for Life
+Natalie Batalha, JWST, Exoplanets, and the Hunt for Life

 Batalha is looking forward to Webb's forthcoming data.
 She explains that the infrared capacity of the JWST enables a more detailed examination of exoplanet atmospheres, both because of its high degree of resolution and for its spectroscopic ability to measure chemical signatures of the gasses.
 This collected information might reveal the nature of the planets’ surface as well.

-Mom and Daughter Will Analyze Data from the James Webb Telescope
+Mother-Daughter Batalha Team Will Analyze Data from the James Webb Telescope

 Natasha Batalha, Natalie’s daughter, also works at NASA.
 She has a degree in astrophysics and astrobiology and is excited that she and her mom are both going to work on exoplanet data collected by the Webb telescope.